 Lots of terms and educational programs for "disability managers" exist all over the world, the WEC determined, but a benchmark had still not been established.
 RI designated Madan Kundu, the head of Southern University's Department of Rehabilitation and Disability Studies, and Friedrich Mehrhoff, the head of rehabilitation strategies in the German Federation of Insurers, to define the basic RI Global WEC framework in RtW competencies for universities.
 It advises that disability counseling students learn not only the medical, functional and environmental aspects of a disability, but also the group dynamics present in rehabilitation.
-Students must identify strategies to reduce attitudinal barriers affecting people with disabilities, as well as to demonstrate an understanding of stereotypical views toward individuals with a disability and the negative effects of these views on rehabilitation outcomes.
+Students must identify strategies to reduce attitudinal barriers affecting rehabilitation outcomes.
 Prospective RtW counselors should also have a minimum of 100 hours of supervised rehabilitation counseling with at least 40 hours of direct service to people with disabilities.
 The Executive Committee will decide on the standards by the end of 2016.